John G. Lindberg: Early years

 John Gustaf Lindberg was born to Gustaf Robert Lindberg (1844–1929), a Finnish engineer working in St. Petersburg, Russia, as a department manager in St. Petersburg Metalworks supervising the construction of boilers for steam engines and of metal bridges, and Anna Heloise Rautelin.
 Lindberg was the second of three boys in the family.
-St. Petersburg thus became his home town, a fact that was to influence his career.
+St. Petersburg thus became his hometown, a fact that was to influence his career.
 The family moved to Helsinki, Grand Duchy of Finland in the early 1890s after his father had been offered a position as the Director of Technology in a recently founded company Kone ja Silta Oy (literally, Machine & Bridge, today Wärtsilä Corporation).

 In 1903, at the age of 19, Lindberg matriculated from the Swedish speaking Real Lyceum in Helsinki.
 After preparatory studies for three years in botany, zoology, physics and chemistry in the Imperial Alexander University in Finland, he passed the medicophile examination, a mandatory step before applying to the Faculty of Medicine.
 He graduated in 1914 as Licentiate of Medicine.
 By that time, he had made up his mind to become an ophthalmologist after having frequently assisted during his university years in a private eye hospital in Helsinki, run by Johannes Silfvast (1867–1932).